Rye railway station (East Sussex): Services

+Late at night, services only run to Ashford and Hastings.

 Previously, westbound trains ran as an express service to Brighton although this was changed to a stopping service to Eastbourne in the May 2018 timetable change.

+Until 2020, shuttle trains ran between Rye and Ashford during peak hours.
+These were withdrawn as part of the COVID-19 pandemic restrictions, but briefly reappeared in June 2023.
+As of late 2023, there are no peak shuttle services.

 There have been several proposals to integrate the Marshlink line with High Speed 1 at Ashford, which would allow a direct connection between Rye and St Pancras, with estimated times of less than an hour (down from 85 minutes).
 In 2018, Network Rail announced a fast service from St Pancras to Hastings would stop at Rye, and could be implemented by 2024.
 However, the date remains uncertain despite support from Amber Rudd, a former Member of Parliament for Hastings and Rye.